 Investors are compensated for the risk they take.

 If you want higher returns you must accept greater risk.

 High returns with low risk is like having your cake and eating it.

 There is a very simple reason why active funds sometimes outperform index funds in bear markets.

 With equity index funds, you know what you’re getting — 100% equities.

-Most active funds on the other hand, hold a small amount in cash, and sometimes in bonds as well…
+Most active funds, on the other hand, hold small amounts in cash, and sometimes in bonds as well…

 It’s this ability to run for safety which proponents of active investing claim gives active managers an edge in bear markets.